Instruments Master Data

 MATRIX: Assigning your instruments to their Instruments Groups

-Excel file #3.1 - Instruments.
-This worksheet allows you to assign every single instrument to its corresponding Instrument Group.
+This worksheet allows you to assign every single instrument to one or more corresponding Instrument Group.

-Create a line for every single instrument to be assigned to a given instrument group.
+Create a line for every single instrument to be assigned to a given instrumenst group.

 Item / column What / Used for